-Norway has a reputation for being jaw clenchingly expensive so booking affordable accommodation on our terms was the only way.
+Norway has a reputation for being jaw clenchingly expensive so booking affordable accommodation on our terms was important to us.
 We decided to book through Airbnb.
 We both love Scandi style and didn’t feel we would get that (to the same extent) staying in a hotel.

-There are some fantastic options on Airbnb (here and here) , we decided to stay in the Grünerløkka area.
-We read that it is more of a hipster area, independent coffee shops and stores galore.
-Ideal for Insta pics!
+There are some fantastic options on Airbnb (here and here).
+We decided to stay in the Grünerløkka area.
+Having read that it is more of a hipster area, independent coffee shops and stores galore it seemed ideal for those Insta pics!

-The architecture in Oslo is beautiful.
-I could have taken pictures of buildings all day.
-What a difference it makes to use simple understated colours, the buildings look far more interesting but maybe it’s just a change from all the granite I see!
+The architecture in Oslo is really beautiful.
+I could have taken pictures of the buildings all day.
+What a difference it makes to use simple understated colours, the buildings look far more interesting but maybe it’s just a change from all the granite I see here in Aberdeen!

 Where To Eat